 - Avoid drugs with long-half lives, sustained-release preparations, or high M/P (milk to blood) ratio.
 If the M/P ratio is one or higher, that means that more of it is transferred into the milk.

-- Schedule the doses so that the lowest amount gets into the milk (take it soon after a feeding, preferably a night feeding, rather than right before nursing).
+- Schedule the doses so that the lowest amount gets into the breast milk (take it soon after a feeding, preferably a night feeding, rather than right before nursing).

 - Watch for reactions such as sleepiness, rashes, diarrhea, colic, etc. Although reactions are rare, it is important to keep your doctor informed of any changes.